SWIFTSIM/SWIFT/doc/RTD/source/Snapshots/index.rst

 The last column in the table gives the ``enum`` value from ``part_type.h`` corresponding to a given entry in the files.

+Each group contains a series of arrays corresponding to each field of the particles stored in the snapshots.

 Unit information for individual fields
 --------------------------------------